umutozel/vscode-csharpfixformat/README.md

 This extension helps to format C# code.
 When OmniSharp will support all features - will be deprecated.

 ## Features
+All features available through commands menu or context menu in text editor with option "CSharp: Fix format".
   * Sort usings in alphabetical order at opened C# file.
-Can be processed through commands menu or context menu in text editor with option "CSharp: Sort usings".
   * Fix indent size for all lines (omnisharp still cant do it for wrapped lines).
   * Cleanup empty lines with allowed limit in row.